 On a chilly, midwinter day, a total of 79 volunteers of ASEZ WAO, held a beach cleanup at Seaside Park in Bridgeport, CT.
-The park is located on the Eastern Seaboard of Connecticut.
 This was part of their ongoing “No More GPGP” mission to combat the formation of the Great Pacific Garbage Patch.
 As a result, volunteers collected 20 large bags of trash, including many plastic items like bottles and food containers.

 Visitors often enjoy their time on Seaside Park’s beaches, under the sunshine, along three miles of glistening coastline.
 The park has a rich history, being established just after the Civil War by Calvert Vaux and Frederick Law Olmsted.
 They are also responsible for designing Manhattan’s Central Park and Brooklyn’s Prospect Park.
 Such nineteenth century landscapes have proved timeless as they entice and bring joy to each new generation of park-goers.